 Summative assessments – all teachers assess children’s achievements in reading, writing and maths every half term using a combination of the Southwark LA STAR system and Target Tracker.
-We also complete the statutory assessments at the beginning of Reception, in Y1 phonics, at the end of Year 2 (KS1 TAs), in Y4 maths (multiplication tables check -MTC) and at the end of Year 6 (KS2 SATs.)
+We also complete statutory assessments at the beginning of Reception, in Y1 phonics, at the end of Year 2 (KS1 TAs), in Y4 maths (multiplication tables check -MTC) and at the end of Year 6 (KS2 SATs.)
 Four times a year, children in Year 3-6 complete Accelerated Reader assessments which provide clear guidance on book choices/levels, show progress and are an additional measure to show where intervention is needed.
 During this assessment week, children in Year 1-6 complete Star Maths assessments which also show progress and intervention need.

 See also assessment and testing.